HOME • SEARCH • EMAIL • ABOUT

 · In Bulacan Province the fresh rhizomes are burned and the ash applied externally to wounds, ulcers and sprains.

-· In India, used for flatulent colic and debility.
+· In India the rhizomes are used for poulticing.
+Plant used for flatulent colic and debility.
 Used as ingredient in bitter tincture of zedoary and anti-periodic pills.
-The rhizome is used for poulticing.
 In Punjab and Cashmere, used for liver pains.

 · In Ceylon the rhizome is used as tonic and carminative; the Arabs used it as tonic and aphrodisiac.